 The U.S. is plagued by a fragmented regulatory system, with legislators at both the state and the federal level responsible for layered jurisdictions and a complex separation of powers.

-The Commodities Futures Trading Commission (CFTC) has a bigger potential footprint in bitcoin regulation, given its designation of the cryptocurrency as a “commodity.”
-While it has yet to draw up comprehensive bitcoin regulations, its recent efforts have focused on monitoring the nascent futures market.
-It has also filed charges in several bitcoin-related schemes, which underlines its intent to exercise jurisdiction over cryptocurrencies whenever it suspects there may be fraud.
+The CFTC has a bigger potential footprint in bitcoin regulation, given its designation of the cryptocurrency as a “commodity.”
+While it had yet to draw up comprehensive bitcoin regulations as of March 2022, its efforts focused on monitoring the futures market.
+The agency had also filed charges in several bitcoin-related schemes, which underlines its intent to exercise jurisdiction over cryptocurrencies whenever it suspects there may be fraud.

 The leader in news and information on cryptocurrency, digital assets and the future of money, CoinDesk is a media outlet that strives for the highest journalistic standards and abides by a strict set of editorial policies.
 CoinDesk is an independent operating subsidiary of Digital Currency Group, which invests in cryptocurrencies and blockchain startups.
 As part of their compensation, certain CoinDesk employees, including editorial employees, may receive exposure to DCG equity in the form of stock appreciation rights, which vest over a multi-year period.
 CoinDesk journalists are not allowed to purchase stock outright in DCG.